githubEdit

 Imagine you are sending a letter:

-• Transaction hash — this is the unique stamp on the envelope that is placed after the letter is delivered and registered.
+• Transaction Hash — is the unique stamp on the envelope that is applied after the letter is delivered and registered.
 It confirms that the letter was indeed delivered and has not been altered.

 Thus, TxID and transaction hash are two stages of transaction identification: before and after it is included in the blockchain.

-Address Check — check a wallet address.
+Address Check — check the wallet address.
 Enter the address and select the desired currency.

-Transaction Check — check a transaction.
+Transaction Check — check the transaction.
 Enter the wallet address of the recipient, select the desired currency, enter the TxID, and choose the type of transaction (deposit or withdrawal).

-UID Check — check the unique identifier from the response to the transaction check request.
+UID Check — check the unique identifier from the transaction verification request response.

 Logging

-In the "AML" -> "Logs" section, you will find the results of the checks as well as any errors encountered while using the services.
+In the "AML" ➔ "Logs" section, you will find the results of the verifications as well as any errors encountered while using the services.

 Module Configuration for Exchange Direction

-You can use the module to check addresses and hashes without interfering with the request, or to block the creation of requests or prevent payouts.
+You can use the module for both address and hash verification without interfering with the request, as well as to prohibit the creation of requests or the disbursement of funds.

-Open the settings for the exchange direction where you want to implement the checks and navigate to the "AML" tab.
-Select the previously configured AML service and adjust the specified options.
+Open the settings for the exchange direction where you want to use the verifications and navigate to the "AML" tab.
+Select the previously configured AML service and set the specified options.

-• No — No checks will be performed.
+• No — No verification will be performed.

-• Yes, during request creation — Checks will be conducted to prevent the creation of a request if the specified risk level is exceeded.
+• Yes, during request creation — Verification will be conducted to prevent the creation of a request if the specified risk level is exceeded.

-• Yes, during payment — The account check will be performed when receiving a payment made by the client (only if the exchange direction has the merchant module for receiving funds enabled).
+• Yes, at payment — The account verification will be performed when accepting a payment made by the client (only if the exchange direction has the merchant module for receiving funds enabled).

-• Yes, during auto-payout — The account check will be performed before funds are paid out to the client (only if the exchange direction has the auto-payout module enabled).
+• Yes, during auto-disbursement — The account verification will be performed before disbursing funds to the client (only if the exchange direction has the auto-disbursement module enabled).

-• Risk Exceeded:Nothing — Checks will be performed for informational purposes only. • Error — If the risk level specified in the module settings is exceeded, the client will see an error when creating a request or attempting an auto-payout (depending on the settings).
+• Risk Exceedance:Nothing — Verifications will be conducted for informational purposes only. • Error — If the risk level specified in the module settings is exceeded, an error will be displayed to the client when creating a request or attempting an auto-disbursement (depending on the settings).

-• Exchange Amount "from" — Specify the amount from the request, above which the address or transaction check will be performed.
-If the amount in the request is below this specified value, the check will not be conducted.
+• Exchange Amount "From" — Specify the amount from the request, above which the address or transaction verification will be performed.
+If the amount in the request is below this specified value, no verification will be conducted.

-• No — The TxID check for incoming payments will not be performed.
+• No — The TxID verification for incoming payments will not be performed.

-• Yes, during payment — The TxID check for incoming payments will be conducted when receiving a payment made by the client (only if the exchange direction has the merchant module for receiving funds enabled).
+• Yes, at payment — The TxID verification for incoming payments will be performed when accepting a payment made by the client (only if the exchange direction has the merchant module for receiving funds enabled).

-• Yes, during auto-payout — The TxID check for incoming payments will be performed before funds are paid out to the client (only if the exchange direction has the auto-payout module enabled).
+• Yes, during auto-disbursement — The TxID verification for incoming payments will be performed before disbursing funds to the client (only if the exchange direction has the auto-disbursement module enabled).

-• Exchange Amount "from" — Specify the amount from the request, above which the hash check will be performed.
-If the amount is below this specified value, the check will not be conducted (the amount value is specified in the currency for the "Sending" side).
+• Exchange Amount "From" — Specify the amount from the request, above which the hash verification will be performed.
+If the amount is below this specified value, no verification will be conducted (the amount value is specified in the currency for the "Send" side).

 Last updated